NdR91/NdR-TabletUI-old-/README.md

 ### Floorplan

-Creating a floorplan is quite long to explain.
-I suggest to see the [lukevink](https://github.com/lukevink/hass-config-lajv) page to have a full explanation of the whole procedure.

-Here I will give a quick cue:
+Creating a floorplan is quite long to explain, but I will give you a quick cue:

 1. Create your floorplan with SweetHome3d - I suggest this [Guide](https://aarongodfrey.dev/home%20automation/tips_for_creating_a_3d_floorplan_using_sweethome3d/) and this [Guide](https://community.home-assistant.io/t/3d-floorplan-using-lovelace-picture-elements-card/123357) to figure out how to do it;
 2. Using SweetHome3D, choose a good positioning to save some pictures of your floorplan - Use the previous guide, section [Rendering](https://aarongodfrey.dev/home%20automation/tips_for_creating_a_3d_floorplan_using_sweethome3d/#rendering).
 You will need the following pictures: